avdgaag/arjanvandergaag.nl/content/blog/customize-zsh-prompt-with-vcs-info.md

 : In case of Git, show information about stashes

 `%u`
-: Show unchanged changes in the repository
+: Show unstaged changes in the repository

 `%c`
 : Show staged changes in the repository